axelseis/aXplain/README.md

 	import { reducers as ComponentReducer } from './src/components/Component/actions.js';
 	import { reducers as SubComponentReducer } from './src/components/SubComponent/actions.js';

-    const reducer_one = (state, payload) => { ...state, ...payload };
-    const reducer_two = (state, payload) => { ...state, more: payload.more };
     const initialState = { initValue: 1 };

     initStore([ComponentReducer,SubComponentReducer], initialState);

 # Router
-aXplain contains a simple router that exposes its properties in the state. the router has two functions that can be used to manage navigation: go for internal navigation and goOut to manage external links
+aXplain contains a simple router that exposes its properties in the state.
+The router has two functions that can be used to manage navigation: go for internal navigation and goOut to manage external links

     import { initRouter, go, goOut } from  './src/lib/router.js';

     const routesArray = [
         { url:  "/" },
-        { url:  "/section/:sectionId" },
+        { url:  "/section/:sectionId" module="Photo" },
         { url:  "404", redirect:  "/" }
     ]
     const BASE_URL = '';

     initRouter(routesArray,BASE_URL);

-    go('/section/section_one');
+    go('/section/one');
     goOut('http://axflash.com');

 # Components
-In aXplain you can create reactive components like in React, but with Vanilla JS.
+In aXplain you can create reactive Components like in React, but with Vanilla JS.

     import  Component  from  '../../lib/Component.js';
     import  SubComponent  from  '../SubComponent/SubComponent.js';